xbeat/Machine-Learning/README.md

 A Dockerfile is a text document containing instructions to build a Docker image automatically.
 For Python applications, it defines the base image, working directory, dependency installations, and commands to run the application.

+## The Power of Word Embeddings in Language Models

+Understanding Token Embeddings

+Token embeddings form the foundation of modern language models by transforming discrete tokens into continuous vector representations.
+These dense vectors capture semantic relationships between words in a high-dimensional space, enabling mathematical operations on textual data.

 ## Integrating YOLO OCR and AI Agents for Document Organization

 Understanding YOLO Architecture for Document Detection